Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 What is the highest type of car insurance?

-Full coverage insurance is the highest type of car insurance, covering everything from liability, collision and comprehensive coverage.
+Full coverage insurance is the highest type of car insurance, covering liability, collision, and comprehensive coverage.

 What is the lowest form of car insurance?